 - The A/C ceiling vent is extended downwards and sheathed in ballistic Kevlar so that an intruder firing a weapon through the ceiling vent cannot reach people in the Room.
 A closure is installed allowing the vent to be closed in case intruders try to inject noxious gases.

-- The ceiling and interior walls are lined with ballistic Kevlar, which is both screwed and glued to the studs.
+- The ceiling and interior walls are lined with ballistic Kevlar, which is both screwed and glued to the studs, as shown at right.
 The "standard" Safe Room uses Level 3 sheets that will stop the most powerful handgun ammunition (.44 Magnum) and resists breakage from repeated hits of a sledgehammer or hatchet.*

 - The standard door is removed and replaced by a security door; more on this below.